jjcamp/linkgen/README.md

 Linkgen is currently only tested against Windows, but is developed with other operating systems in mind.

-See `linkgen --help` for more information.
+See `linkgen help` for more information.